Sleeps 4 in 2 bedrooms - A double and bunks.

 The property has been furnished in keeping with its quirky and unique character offering accommodation with full gas central heating.

 Steps up to entrance lobby.
 Staircase to first floor.
 Separate WC.

 Living/ dining room with wood burner, will keep you cosy in the winter months.
 Wood provided for first fire.
 Freesat TV/DVD

-Small well equipped ‘L’ shaped kitchen with small fridge/freezer, induction hob and all in one oven/microwave/grill.
+Small well equipped ‘L’ shaped kitchen with small fridge/freezer, induction hob .
+Sharp microwave oven with grill and convection oven.